nlenno1/gym-fit-MS4/README.md

 **Footer**
 - Logo - to establish identity and act as a home button
-- Links to socials for promotion and to encourage user engaguement
+- Links to socials for promotion and to encourage user engagement
 - Address of GymFit

 ### Home App

 **View Home Page - /**
 - Our Team Display - Display generated from Instructor models in the database.
 Each model has a display_on_site field which determines which instructors are show.
 A maximum of 8 instructors will be displayed
-- Map and Links section - Links to GymFit instagram account and location on GoogleMaps.
+- Map and Links section - Links to GymFit Instagram account and location on GoogleMaps.
 Image provided to represent use of GoogleMaps API.

 ### Classes App